-- Do not take irrational, irresponsible acts of the alcoholic personally.
+- Do not take irrational, irresponsible acts of a person under the influence personally.

 - Do not abuse the drinker physically or mentally.
 Stay calm.

 - Do not blame, condemn or ridicule the person that is struggling with this issue.

-- Talk to the drinker as an equal.
+- Talk to them as an equal.
 This is the only way to get positive results.

-- Tell the drinker, in a calm manner, that their behaviour is damaging them and that they may need professional help.
+- Tell the person, in a calm manner, that their behaviour is damaging them and that they may need professional help.

-- Try to sound positive and to motivate the drinker to go for treatment.
+- Try to sound positive and to motivate the person to go for treatment.

-- Contact a treatment centre for advice about intervention.
+- Contact a treatment centre for advice about the next best steps.

-- If the abuser does not stop or agree to treatment, you your discretion concerning the future of your relationship.
+- If the person does not stop or agree to treatment, use your discretion concerning the future of your relationship.

-Click here for the Complete Guide on Alcohol Addiction.
+Click here for the comprehensive guide on alcohol use disorders.

 Recovery Direct in Cape Town